Program Overview and History

 Three Tucson hospitals make up the foundation of the program: Banner University Medical Center (BUMC), the Southern Arizona Veteran's Affairs Health Care System (SAVAHCS) and Tucson Medical Center (TMC).
 In addition, the residency program uses other community facilities to further extend the surgical experience.
 Consequently, the patient base of the training program far exceeds that available to many programs in the United States.
 We believe that only with a broad scope of clinical programs and a variety of tertiary services can the resident receive a comprehensive education in modern surgery.

-The degree of clinical responsibility and of technical operative experience increases progressively with each year of training so that the residents mature, not only in technical skills, but also in clinical judgment and interpersonal skills.
+The degree of clinical responsibility and of technical operative experience increases progressively with each year of training so that the residents mature not only in technical skills, but also in clinical judgment and interpersonal skills.
 At the same time, we believe that each resident must view his or her postgraduate education as the beginning of a lifelong inquiry into the application of scientific knowledge to the treatment of surgical disease.

 The University of Arizona—Tucson Hospitals Surgical Residency Program provides five years of training in general surgery.
 Eight residents are selected through the National Resident Matching Program (NRMP) for categorical positions consisting of five years of training.
 Likewise, one or two residents are selected for preliminary positions offering one or two years of training in general surgery.
 The program does not have a pyramidal system.

-During the final year of training, the Chief Resident leads general surgery services at BUMC, Tucson Medical Center and the VA Medical Center.
-Chief Residents are responsible for the management of their clinical service, supervision and teaching of intermediate and junior residents, and for the education experience of third and fourth year medical students assigned to that team.
+During the final year of training, the Chief Resident leads general surgery services at BUMC, Tucson Medical Center, and the VA Medical Center.
+Chief Residents are responsible for the management of their clinical service, supervision and teaching of intermediate and junior residents, and for the education experience of third- and fourth-year medical students assigned to that team.
 By the end of the fifth year, residents typically have performed 1,000 or more procedures, culminating an operative experience that began at the very beginning of the internship year.

 Residents are encouraged to participate in research projects and, during elective periods, may work in the laboratories of surgical or other faculty members.
 Although a research year is not required, residents who desire additional research experience may request one or more years away from clinical training.
 This time is most often taken after the third year of residency.
-All residents are encouraged to publish interesting case reports, retrospective reviews or the results of clinical investigations.
+All residents are encouraged to publish interesting case reports, retrospective reviews, or the results of clinical investigations.

-The goals of The University of Arizona—Tucson Hospitals General Surgery Residency Program are to: (1) train clinically competent, conscientious and empathetic general surgeons through a program of graded responsibility for pre- and postoperative patient care and operative management; (2) encourage habits of self-education which will persist throughout the resident's surgical career by emphasizing participation in a variety of education processes, including attendance at conferences and scientific meetings, critical study of the surgical literature, and discussion with teachers and peers, and; (3) promote an interest in and foster the ability to pursue research through exposure to faculty research programs.
-Residents are expected to develop the ability to analyze and evaluate scientific publications and to participate in basic and/or clinical research, according to their particular interests.
+The goals of The University of Arizona—Tucson Hospitals General Surgery Residency Program are to: (1) train clinically competent, conscientious, and empathetic general surgeons through a program of graded responsibility for pre- and postoperative patient care and operative management; (2) encourage habits of self-education that will persist throughout the resident's surgical career by emphasizing participation in a variety of education processes, including attendance at conferences and scientific meetings, critical study of surgical literature, and discussion with teachers and peers, and; (3) promote an interest in and foster the ability to pursue research through exposure to faculty research programs.
+Residents are expected to develop the ability to analyze and evaluate scientific publications and to participate in basic and/or clinical research according to their particular interests.
 Extended research experience is encouraged for those considering academic careers.

 Journal Club is held six times a year at different locations in Tucson.
 The chief residents select the landmark articles for presentation, specifically reviewing any recent groundbreaking or practice-changing papers or research.
-Junior and Senior residents are assigned specific articles for leading the discussion.
+Junior and senior residents are assigned specific articles for leading the discussion.
 Junior residents are asked to read and critique the article and present it to the group.
 Senior residents assist the junior residents and function as back-up presenters.

 Fundamentals of Laparoscopic Surgery (aka FLS) establishes a standard set of didactic information and manual skills serving as a basic curriculum to guide surgical residents in the performance of basic laparoscopic surgery.
-By mastering the curriculum and gathering of skills, it is expected that surgical residents and surgeons will initiate and carry out their performance of laparoscopy more effectively, with greater skill and with lower complication rates.
+By mastering the curriculum and gathering of skills, it is expected that surgical residents and surgeons will initiate and carry out their performance of laparoscopy more effectively, with greater skill, and with lower complication rates.

 General Surgery Program Manager